kartik-dev/yelp_academic_dataset_review/README.md

 kramalingam/spark - Dockerized spark binaries as base image for driver application and zeppelin to use

-kramalingam/spark-zeppelin - Dockerized zeppelin for beautiful data-driven, interactive and collaborative documents with SQL, Scala
+kramalingam/spark-zeppelin - Dockerized apache zeppelin for data-driven, interactive and collaborative documents with SQL, Scala

-kramalingam/spark-driver - Dockerized spark driver application with YelpGroupReviewsByStars and YelpTop10BusinessByCategories jobs.
+kramalingam/spark-driver - Dockerized spark driver application with YelpGroupReviewsByStars and YelpTop10BusinessByCategories programs.

 ## Rebuild and deploy Docker images